The gluten free diet

 - fruit and vegetables

 You can also eat processed foods which don't contain gluten, such as ready meals and soups.
-Our @Food and Drink Directory@ lists thousands of these.
+Our Food and Drink Information lists thousands of these.

 Some ingredients are confusing as they can be made from wheat but the final ingredient is gluten free, for example glucose syrup.
 Read more about information on labels and ingredients like this.

 Our Gluten free Checklist can help you identify which foods are safe.
 Download a copy on the right hand side of this page.